Problem-Solving

 3. UKMT problems

-But where do I find the time in lessons for this???
+Where do I find the time in lessons for problem-solving?

-This may all sound good in theory, but where are you supposed to find the time to do this with the curriculum so full and time so tight?
-There are no easy answers, but the following my help:
+As with Purposeful Practice, these three problem-solving structures may all sound good in theory, but where are you supposed to find the time to do this with the curriculum so full and time so tight?
+There are no easy answers, but the following may help:

-1. Spend time perfecting the routines for each lesson phase
+1. Spend time perfecting the routines for each phase in the Learning Episode

 The time that could have been spent engaging in some lovely problem-solving activity is usually lost earlier in the lesson due to poor routines: